Raj31015/Finance-SaaS/README.md

 ## 📌 Overview

-FinTrack is a modern financial dashboard designed to simplify personal finance management.
+Finora is a modern financial dashboard designed to simplify personal finance management.
 Users can securely log transactions, categorize expenses, and gain actionable insights through interactive data visualization.

 The system is designed with a SaaS architecture mindset — supporting authentication, modular services, and scalable deployment.